Brascan: History

 Brazilian Light used the profits from the sale of its tram and telephone operations to make its first domestic investment.
-In April 1967, the company partnered with Investors Group of Winnipeg and Jonlab Investments of London to acquired the 39 per cent holding of John Labatt Limited owned by the Joseph Schlitz Brewing Company.
+In April 1967, the company partnered with Investors Group of Winnipeg and Jonlab Investments of London to acquire the 39 per cent holding of John Labatt Limited owned by the Joseph Schlitz Brewing Company.
 Brazilian took one million shares, 300,000 went to Investors, and 400,000 went to Jonlab.

-On 4 May 1968 at a board meeting held in Rio di Janeiro, Glassco was elected chairman of the board, and Robert Henry Winters (1910–1969) was appointed president, the latter to assume his duties on 1 June.
+On 4 May 1968 at a board meeting held in Rio de Janeiro, Glassco was elected chairman of the board, and Robert Henry Winters (1910–1969) was appointed president, the latter to assume his duties on 1 June.
 Winters's appointment as president marked his return to business after a long stint as a member of parliament and after coming in second to Pierre Trudeau in the 1968 Liberal Party of Canada leadership election that April.
 Glassco was chairman for only four months, and died in September 1968.

 At the 1969 annual meeting held on 4 June 1969, shareholders voted to approve a company name change.
 After the vote passed, on 23 June 1969, Brazilian Light and Power changed its name to Brascan Limited.

 On 12 September 1969, Winters was elected chairman of the board and was succeeded as president by John Henderson "Jake" Moore (1915–1997).
 Moore was at the time the president of John Labatt.
 Winters served as chairman for less than a month before his death on 10 October 1969 at age 59.

 On 1 March 1976, Edward Carson Freeman-Attwood (1930–2022) succeeded Moore as president, while Moore moved to the office of chairman of the board, which had been vacant since Winters's death in 1969.
 The new president was the son of British Army general Harold Freeman-Attwood, and had been working in Brazil since 1964 as a managing partner for Arthur Young & Co. and Clarkson Gordon & Co.
 In 1971 he joined Brascan as an assistant vice-president, finance, and in 1973 was promoted to vice-president, finance.